freekh/tasitc/README.md

  - transforming and aggregating webservices
  - simple and extensible admin pages and other 'throw-away' webpages (landing pages, etc etc)

-Again, more to come in the next weeks or so... :)
+Again, more to come... :)